Employee rights calling in sick: What you must know

 Creating a reasonable sick leave policy at your company

-If you’re a manager or work in human resources, you may be wondering how to implement an effective sick leave policy.
+If you’re a manager or work in human resources, you may wonder how to implement an effective sick leave policy.

 Here are some best practices to follow: